HMC-NUTS Retrieval of a Methane High-Resolution Emission Spectrum

 beta_inst = resolution_to_gaussian_std(Rinst)

 As usual, we make mdb and opa for CH4.
-Because CH4 has a lot of lines, we use PreMODIT as an opacity calculator.
+Because CH4 has a lot of lines, we choose PreMODIT as an opacity calculator.
+What is database/CH4/12C-1H4/YT10to10/?
+You can check this “name” from the ExoMol website.

 ### CH4 setting (PREMODIT)